sopra-steria-salesforce/sf-devops-testing-repo/README.md

 # Template Updates

-You can easily merge in new changes to the template
+You can easily merge in new changes from the template

 1. `git remote add template https://github.com/sopra-steria-salesforce/salesforce-dx-template`
 1. `git fetch --all`